aronowski/documentation/qubes-os-inside-virtualbox.md

 ## Installation

 Start the virtual machine and once the boot menu shows up, uncheck the option "*View -> Auto-resize Guest Display*" in the virtual machine's menu bar.
-Select the *Install Qubes OS R4.2.0-rc3* option, and wait for the installer to start automatically.
+Select the *Install Qubes OS R4.2.0* option, and wait for the installer to start automatically.

 On the "*WELCOME TO QUBES OS R4.2.*" screen click on the blue "*Continue*" button, leaving the default "*English (United States)*" language option intact.

-A modal will pop up with the notice "*This is unstable, pre-release software.*" - click on the "*I want to proceed.*" button.

 A modal will pop up with the notice "*Unsupported Hardware Detected*" and the following missing features: "*HVM/VT-x/AMD-V, IOMMU/VT-d/AMD-Vi, HAP/SLAT/EPT/RVI, Interrupt Remapping*".
 Click on the "*Continue*" button.